tiu-elena/tiu-elena.github.io/_pages/about.md

 In my research, I extensively collaborate with the universities from all over the world.
 In particular, current collaborations include:
 * Western university, London, Ontario, Canada
-* Reykjavik university, Reykjavík, Iceland
+* Reykjavík university, Reykjavík, Iceland